CircleCI-Public/circleci-config-generator/README.md

 You will need:

-1. Git and Curl installedon on your local computer
+1. Git and Curl installed on your local computer
 2. Project checked out on your local computer
 3. Push access to your GitHub or Bitbucket repo
 4. A CircleCI API token (see below)